sohnorman/loadbalancer-service/faqs.md

 ## Which TLS version is supported with SSL offload?
 Which ciphers are supported?

-The Bluemix Load Balancer Service supports TLS 1.2 with SSL termination.
+The Cloud Load Balancer Service supports TLS 1.2 with SSL termination.

 The following list details the supported ciphers (listed in order of precedence):